mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 ![in the pot](../images/macNcheese1.png)

 1. Cook pasta.
-2. Work the butter into the panko with your fingers.
+2. Work 3 T. of the butter into the panko with your fingers.
 2. In the pasta pan or Dutch oven, on medium-high, heat 5 T. butter to foaming.
 3. Whisk in flour and spices.
 Whisk another minute.
 4. Whisk in milk slowly.
 Bring to full boil stirring constantly.